Department Learning Goals

 I. Introductory through Advanced-Level Language Learning Courses

-Goal: The introductory through advanced-level language learning program has as its overarching educational goal to promote the attainment of linguistic competency and cultural literacy.
-Students will use their linguistic and analytical skills to engage French and Francophone cultures in a meaningful way.
+Goal: The introductory through advanced-level language learning program promotes the attainment of linguistic competency and cultural literacy.
+Students will use their linguistic and analytical skills to engage with the literature, culture, history, and politics of French and Francophone cultures, as well as to understand the role of language itself in the development of ideals.

 Outcome: Students will demonstrate a high degree of fluency and proficiency in French, both in their oral and written production and also in their reading and listening competencies.